“It’s all about the numbers” - that’s a phrase we’ve all heard a thousand times.

 Hopefully the pirate bit makes a bit more sense now.

 The beauty of the framework is its simplicity.
-But don’t be deceived, it may be simple but it is powerful and flexible enough to adapt to your business and give you the tools you need to measure growth.
+Don’t be deceived; it may be simple, but it is powerful and flexible enough to adapt to your business and give you the tools you need to measure growth.

 By using the framework as a guide, a growth team can direct attention to the best stage of the funnel to meet business goals.
 Focusing on a single stage of the funnel means that the growth team can find and pull the right levers to drive growth.